Careers

 • Prepare orders for author and office copies of newly published books

-• Complete applications to register new books with the US Copyright Office
+• Complete applications to register new books with the U.S. Copyright Office

 • Review text and image permissions for books slated to be reprinted